colbyfayock/my-astro-ai-editor/README.md

-# Astro Blog with Appwrite
+# AI-Powered WYSIWYG Editor in React & Astro

 Demo for tutorial [How to Add an AI-Powered WYSIWYG Editor in React & Astro with Novel](https://www.youtube.com/watch?v=ZgstesimYN0)